-Cumulatively, the Company has incurred product dossier and filing costs of \$1,502,207 (December 31, 2018 - \$1,282,757) to date on several products, two of which, Aguettant System® Atropine and Phenylephrine pre-filled syringes, have been approved by Health Canada and launched to the market.
-The filing costs incurred in respect of these two launched products are being amortized on a straight-line basis over their estimated finite useful lives of 5 years based on marketability.
-For the year ended December 30, 2019, \$13,061 of amortization expense (2018 - \$13,964) has been included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income in respect of these assets (see Note 15).
+Cumulatively, the Company has incurred product dossier and filing costs of \$1,532,058 (December 31, 2019 - \$1,502,207) to date on several products.
+The filing costs incurred in respect of launched products are being amortized on a straight-line basis over their estimated finite useful lives based on marketability, ranging from 1 to 15 years.